Different types for embedding UpViral into your website are available. This article helps with two things:

 Pros

-• It doesn't take up real estate
+• It doesn't take up space

 Cons